AlienEngineer/VirtualObjects/README.md

 // Scaffold Switchs to change behavior

     -Repository						(Creates a Repository layer of abstraction) -TableName <TableName>			(Create the entity model of a single table) -NoLazyLoad						(Doesn't create virtual members)
     -ForceAnnotations				(Every field gets an annotation, use it to rename fields at will) -UsingCustomAnnotations			(Doesn't create the Annotations.cs)
+	-DontConfig						(Doesn't change the .Config connection string) -ModelFolder <FolderName>		(By default: Models)
+	-RepositoryFolder <FolderName>	(By default: Repositories)
+	-AnnotationsFolder <FolderName>	(By default: Annotations)
 ```

+#### What will be created and changed.

+* The scaffolder will create the entity models based on the database provided.
+* It will add a Annotations\Annotations.cs with all the custom attributes needed to map the entities.
+* Since we are giving it the server and the database it will change the App.Config or Web.Config connectionStrings

 ****